-Advice for a new injury:
+Advice for a new injury

-- Cold packs: A cold pack (ice pack or frozen peas wrapped in a damp towel) can provide shortterm pain relief.
-Apply this to the sore area for up to 15 minutes, every few hours.
-The ice must never be in direct contact with the skin. - Rest: Try to rest your shoulder for the first 24-72 hours.
+Cold packs: A cold pack (ice pack or frozen peas wrapped in a damp towel) can provide short term pain relief.
+Apply this to the sore area for up to 15 minutes, every few hours ensuring the ice is never in direct contact with the skin.

+Rest: Try to rest your shoulder for the first 24-72 hours.
 However, it is important to maintain movement.
 Gently move your shoulder following the exercises shown.
 These should not cause too much pain.
 This will ensure your shoulder does not become stiff and it will help the healing process.